Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 A good technique I have suggested to beginner runners over the years is running light pole to light pole.

 Sprint to one light pole and jog to the following and repeat.

-Once you gain fitness you can make your fartlek runs more demanding by extending the amount of time you are running at harder paces and shortening the recovery between these harder efforts..
+You can make your fartlek runs more demanding by extending the amount of time you are running at harder paces.
+In addition, shortening the recovery between these harder efforts..

 For example, doing 2-minute runs at a harder pace followed with only 1-minute of jog recovery and repeats this 5 times.